always in progress..

 All the text files on corz.org are formatted in Unicode, specifically UTF-8 (no BOM).
 You will need a real text editor if you want to appreciate the beauty of my code structures. *grin*

-On Windows, I recommend EditPlus; which has code-folding, dynamic projects, code snippets library and much more.
-I use it every day.
+On Windows, I used to recommend EditPlus; which has code-folding, dynamic projects, code snippets library and much more.
 It is quite excellent.
+However, it is not free.
 TextPad, which froze a long time ago, but still offers the best file comparison tool around (though that's a cinch with Editplus, too), UltraEdit; even just for its ability to perform search & replace inside multiple files, PSPad; a nice editor on its way to becoming a great editor, EM Editor; which gives you a free license if you develop free software, and has beautiful cross-platform handling, and Crimson Editor, all capable editors, and unicode savvy into the bargain.

 Kate and Kwrite (parts of the KDE Desktop) along with most other Linux text editors will do a grand job, and